scrapy/scrapy/docs/topics/link-extractors.rst

     extracted.
 All those filters are configured through these constructor
     parameters:

-    :param allow: a single regular expression (or list of regular expressions) that the (absolute) urls must match in order to be extracted.
-If not given (or empty), it will match all links.
+    :param allow: (Absolute) urls which *do not match* any of the regular expressions will not be extracted.
+If not given (or empty), it won't exclude any links.
-    :type allow: a regular expression (or list of)
+    :type allow: a regular expression (or a list of regular expressions)

-    :param deny: a single regular expression (or list of regular expressions) that the (absolute) urls must match in order to be excluded (ie. not extracted).
-It has precedence over the ``allow`` parameter.
-If not given (or empty) it won't exclude any links.
+    :param deny: (Absolute) urls which *match* any of the regular expression will not be extracted.
+If not given (or empty), it won't exclude any links.
-    :type deny: a regular expression (or list of)
+    :type deny: a regular expression (or a list of regular expressions)

-    :param allow_domains: a single value or a list of string containing domains which will be considered for extracting the links
+    :param allow_domains: a single value or a list of strings containing domains which will be considered for extracting the links
     :type allow_domains: str or list